bennybp/ToBeNamedLater-design/README.md

-# ToBeNamedLater-design
+# Pulsar-design

-This repository contains design documents related to what is currently being called "the module project".
+This repository contains design documents related to Pulsar.
 The goals of the project are:

 1. Provide a uniform top-level interface conducive to contributions from multiple groups and developers through encapsulation.
 2. Provide a mid-level set of tools that allow new theories to be developed and tested in a minimal amount of time.